Procedure and requirements to apply

 LETTERS OF RECOMMENDATION: Recommendation letters will be considered.
 These letters should include contact details of the recommending person/institution, in order to verify them.

 PROOF OF SPECIAL CONDITIONS: A certificate or other document that certifies the special condition is required.
 Both the original copy (in the original language) as well as an English translation must be provided.

-LETTER OF SUPPORT OF THE HOST INSTITUTION: All doctorate, post-doctorate and staff candidates must contact the host institution (doctorate programme coordinator, research group director, director of the faculty department) in order to acquire a letter of support from the host institution.
+LETTER OF SUPPORT OF THE HOST INSTITUTION or INVITATION LETTER: All doctorate, post-doctorate and staff candidates must contact the host institution (doctorate programme coordinator, research group director, director of the faculty department) in order to acquire a letter of support from the host institution.
 This document is COMPULSORY for the application form.